 As I’ve been self-hosted for less than a year, I only have experience with one web host, so it’s the only one I can speak about.
 However, I can tell you all the details about my experience in order to help you make an informed decision.
-I am using Bluehost to host the A Daynna Life website.
-I based this decision on the great reviews I was reading about Bluehost and the amazingly low price.
-Bluehost offers hosting packages for as little as $3.95 per month, which is an incredible deal for all that’s included with it!
+I am using Siteground to host the A Daynna Life website.
+Originally I was using Bluehost, which was fine, I didn’t really find anything terribly wrong with it in my experience.
+However, I’m incredibly glad I made the switch in hosting companies in hindsight.
+Siteground offers hosting packages for as little as $3.95 per month, which is an incredible deal for all that’s included with it!

 Choosing a Niche

 I’m just going to be straight up with you.
 This will 100% be the hardest part about starting a blog, especially if you’re a perfectionist.
 I thought for years about what I would want to write a blog about before even starting one.

 The key to picking the right niche is choosing something that you’ll enjoy writing about but will be beneficial to your readers.
 Think about who you want to read your blog – and I mean REALLY think about it.
 Go into detail about who your ideal reader is.
 How old are they?
 What do they need?
 What gender?
 Then, think about what information you can provide that will help this ideal reader with a problem they’re facing.
 It’s important to have an interest in what you’re writing about, and if you’re starting a hobby blog for yourself then that’s all that matters.
 However, if you want to monetize, blogging isn’t a selfish profession and you should always be thinking about providing value to your readers.
 What do all successful bloggers have in common?
 They provide valuable information and resources for their target audience.What do the most successful bloggers all have in common?
 Their focus is providing value for their readers through high quality content and resources!
 Click To Tweet